-The program is fully approved by the Board of Nurse Examiners for the State of Texas (BNE), and accredited by the National League for Nursing Accrediting Commission (NLNAC).
+The A.S. and B.S. completion programs are fully approved by the Board of Nurse Examiners for the State of Texas (BNE), and accredited by the National League for Nursing Accrediting Commission (NLNAC).
 The NLNAC address is: 61 Broadway, New York, New York 10006.
 Phone number: (212) 363-5555 x 153.
+The B.S. program has been approved by the Board of Nurse Examiners for the State of Texas.

-APPLICATION PROCESS
+APPLICATION PROCESS FOR ALL NURSING PROGRAMS

 - 1. File an application form with SWAU. - 2.
 File a nursing application form with the nursing department.
 Processing of applications will begin in March.
-Applications should be received prior to May 31 for consideration of acceptance into the fall semester.
+Applications should be received prior to May 31 for consideration of acceptance into the fall semester and prior to October 1 for consideration of acceptance into the generic program beginning spring 2007.
 A \$100 nonrefundable fee must be paid upon acceptance into the nursing program. - 3.
-Submit all high school and college/university transcripts. - Provide three letters of recommendation from employers and/or teachers, which attest to professional competence or scholastic ability, emotional stability and physical health. - 5.
-Provide proof of CPR certification, physical examination, immunizations, and TB testing. - 6.
-An applicant whose first language is not English must have a score of at least 550 on the Test of English as a Foreign Language (TOEFL) or 80th percentile on the University of Michigan English Language Institute Test. - 7.
-Take the pre admission assessment exam.
-The exam fee is \$35 (non-refundable). - 8.
-Applicants who have taken all their academic courses at SWAU will be given preferential consideration for admission to the nursing program.
-GPA and date of application are considerations, and entrance exam scores. - 9.
-B.S. students continuing from the SWAUA.S. program are required to complete an application, but are exempt from providing additional reference letters and the \$100 fee.
+Submit all high school and college/university transcripts. - Provide three letters of recommendation from employers and/or teachers, which attest to professional competence, scholastic ability, emotional stability and physical health. - Provide proof of CPR certification, physical examination, immunizations, and TB testing. - An applicant whose first language is not English must have a score of at least 550 on the Test of English as a Foreign Language (TOEFL) or 80th percentile on the University of Michigan English Language Institute Test. - 7.
+Take the pre-admission assessment exam.
+The exam fee is \$35 (non-refundable).

+- 8. Applicants who have taken all their academic courses at SWAU will be given preferential consideration for admission to the nursing program.
+GPA, date of application, and entrance exam scores are considerations. - 9.
+B.S. completion students continuing from the SWAU A.S. program are required to complete an application, but are exempt from providing additional reference letters and the \$100 fee. - Applicants must be willing to submit to and pay for a background check and a drug screening as arranged by the department of nursing.